 Many who rallied under Mar, were not Highlanders but people from the trading burghs of the North East of Scotland.
 The Duke of Argyll mustered for the British government and seized strategically important land around Stirling, but he was heavily outnumbered.
 At the Battle of Sheriffmuir, both sides claimed victory although the outcome was inconclusive.
 Then Mar lost his nerve and suddenly withdrew, forcing the Jacobite leaders to flee to France.

 The exiled Stewarts were now pawns in foreign hands.
 Spain was the next European power to play the Jacobite card in 1719.
 However, a storm hit the invasion fleet before it even set sail for England and in the end only a small diversionary force made it to the Scottish Highlands.
 There they garrisoned at Eilean Donan Castle but were scattered by government troops at the Battle of Glen Sheil.

-Lowland Scotland knuckled down under the Hanovarian regime, but it was uneasy alliance.
+Lowland Scotland knuckled down under the Hanovarian regime, but it was an uneasy alliance.
 A major French invasion collapsed in 1744.
 Charles Edward Stewart decided to muster his own invasion force to land in Scotland.
 The Prince came without the men, money and guns he had been expressly told to bring with him.
-Instead he came armed with unassailable self-belief,.
+Instead, he came armed with unassailable self-belief.

 The Arrival of Bonnie Prince Charles

 Bonnie Prince Charlie first arrived on the Island of Eriskay in July 1745.
 The local clan chief told him to go home to France, but the Prince pressed forward.
 Charles needed the support of a few key clans for his cause to gain momentum.
 The Chief of Clan Cameron was persuaded to commit his people to the Prince’s standard with the guarantee that the prince would personally recompense the Chieftain should the uprising fail.